Ankitaanku208/8.2CDevSecOps/README.md

 #### Code Injection

-The page at `/account_details` is rendered as an Handlebars view.
+The page at `/account_details` is rendered as a Handlebars view.

-The same view is used for both the GET request which shows the account details, as well as the form itself for a POST request which updates the account details.
+The same view is used for both the GET request, which shows the account details, as well as the form itself for a POST request which updates the account details.
 A so-called Server-side Rendering.

 The form is completely functional.
 The way it works is, it receives the profile information from the `req.body` and passes it, as-is to the template.
 This however means, that the attacker is able to control a variable that flows directly from the request into the view template library.